-Secretariat Comment at Secretariat Comment At CEO UNIDO responses

-Review Criteria Questions PIF (PFD)/Work Program Endorsement(FSP)/Approval

-Inclusion (MSP)

-d) UNEP: CIEN the proposal talks

-about revitalizing, but does not explain

-why CIEN became non-vital in the first

-place.
-The same conditions would appear

-to be risks.

-e) UNEP: Framework legislation - what

-happens if the country does not end up

-adopting the framework chemicals legislation?

-16. 16.
-Is the value-added of Yes, UNIDO and UNEP both have clear 3Jan2011:

-GEF involvement in the descriptions of NIP implementation in Noted and revised accordingly.

-project clearly demonstrated the absence of GEF support.
-In the

-through incremental UNIDO incremental cost matrix, it is

-reasoning? difficult to understand where the baseline

-numbers come from; this could be

-described in words in the text (baseline

-and alternative with costs) then listed in

-the matrix (baseline \$, alternative \$,

-17 To the tops of financing increment \$).
+Review Criteria Questions Secretariat Comment at PIF (PFD)/Work Program Inclusion Secretariat Comment At CEO Endorsement(FSP)/Approval (MSP) UNIDO responses 16.
+Is the value-added of GEF involvement in the project clearly demonstrated through incremental reasoning?
+It will be quasi impossible for LDCs to implement their NIPs without the support of donors, including assistance from the GEF.
+Yes, UNIDO and UNEP both have clear descriptions of NIP implementation in the absence of GEF support.
+In the UNIDO incremental cost matrix, it is difficult to understand where the baseline numbers come from; this could be described in words in the text (baseline and alternative with costs) then listed in the matrix (baseline \$, alternative \$, increment \$).
+5Jan 2011: Noted and revised accordingly.
+17. Is the type of financing provided by GEF, as well as its level of concessionality, appropriate?
 Yes.

-17. Is the type of financing provided by GEF, as well as res.

-its level of concessionality,

-appropriate?

-18. How would the proposed In the absence of GEF support, there will

-project outcomes and global be little implementation of NIPs in the

-environmental benefits be subregion.
-In addition, awareness raised

-affected if GEF does not and stakeholder engagement done during

-invest? the NIP phase will lose momentum and

-will be difficult to rebuild.
-Investment

-projects to implement POPs reductions

-will be unlikely to come forward for

-financing because the capacity and

-10. In the CEE for the day 1.
-V 60/ essential knowledge is currently absent.

-19. Is the GEF funding level of Yes, 6% Yes, UNIDO's share is about 8.5%; UNEP's 10%.

-project management budget appropriate?
-UNEF S 10%.

-арргорпаце:
+Justification for 18.
+How would the proposed project outcomes and global environmental benefits be affected if GEF does not invest?
+In the absence of GEF support, there will be little implementation of NIPs in the subregion.
+In addition, awareness raised and stakeholder engagement done during the NIP phase will lose momentum and will be difficult to rebuild.
+Investment projects to implement POPs reductions will be unlikely to come forward for financing because the capacity and essential knowledge is currently absent.
+GEF Grant 19.
+Is the GEF funding level of project management budget appropriate?
+Yes Yes.
+Project management budget stands at 8 % for UNEP and 10 % for UNIDO 20.
+Is the GEF funding level of other cost items (consultants, travel, etc.) appropriate?
+7.12.2010 UNEP I do not understand why GEF has to pay US\$ 126,000 for national economic instrument activities (See budget table - training component - group training #3203) when UNEP has already generated a draft guidance document for policymakers on the use of economic instruments for financing SCM.
+Please clarify.